betazetadev/pokemon-team-analyzer/README.md

 # Pokémon Team Analyzer

 Pokémon Team Analyzer is a single-page web app that evaluates teams of two to six Pokémon, highlighting strengths, weaknesses, and squad synergy with a polished Trading Card Game-inspired presentation.
+This project was created as a tutorial example demonstrating how to build a serverless web application that integrates with n8n workflows for backend processing.

 ## Screenshot